Spreading the Message about Critical National Infrastructure Cybersecurity

 The workshop was fun; rather than simply work through the existing report, the 11 participants held structured discussions, first to prioritise a few of the top trends, risks and approaches; then to figure out the associations between then (the blue lines in the diagram above).
 Then they explored a case study, a terminal disaster in the rail network’s software.
 Through it all we, as researchers, both participated and took notes of the conversations.

 The results were striking.
-As we’d found in the earlier report (to be released next week here), human factors and the human interaction with software systems dominated the identified risks, and therefore the best approaches to dealing with them.
+As we’d found in our earlier report, human factors and the human interaction with software systems dominated the identified risks, and therefore the best approaches to dealing with them.
 In the case study, for example, stopping trains for any length of time has huge impact, as passengers panic, have to leave the train requiring power to be removed from the track, or have health problems; the lack of a freight network impacts food delivery; and trust in the rail system is undermined.
 And the results on the staff and operators may be involve huge stress, leading to errors and poor decision making in how they use their software control systems.

 From the long and fascinating discussions, we took away a number of suprising observations which offer suggestions for practitioners.
 Here are three of our favourites: